 When creating your estate plan, it’s important for your wishes to be crystal clear.
 This will make things easier for your family members after you die and help avoid disputes that will make the Michigan probate process more costly.
 A letter of instruction can help provide clarity, which is why this type of document is an important part of the estate planning process.

-Our experienced Livingston County estate planning lawyers can advise you on what information to include in your letter of instruction and help you create or update the other estate planning documents you need to ensure that your property is distributed as you wish following your death.
+Our experienced Howell estate planning lawyer can advise you on what information to include in your letter of instruction and help you create or update the other estate planning documents you need to ensure that your property is distributed as you wish following your death.